 was helpful because she provided few names from the voice

-acting team, she is very hard to reach these days, at least for me.
+acting team, she is very hard to reach these days.

 You have once again entered the world of survival horror.